zampolli75/zampolli75_test/_posts/2017-12-09-create-bot-claudia.md

 claudia create --region us-east-1 --api-module bot
 {% endhighlight %}

-Following we want to get the Webhook URL and verification token to connect to Messenger.
+The next step is to to get the Webhook URL and verification token to connect to Messenger.
 To do this we'll launch the update command for Messenger.

 {% highlight shell %}
 claudia update --configure-fb-bot